nz-programming/sentiment_analysis_app/README.md

 ## Functioin
 This application ...
 - Describe twitter sentiment analysis figure in chronological order<br>
-    retrieve tweets which contain relevant keyword of "FIFA World Cup 2022" daily by using Twitter API, and analyze Sentiment score with python
+&nbsp;&nbsp;&nbsp;&nbsp;retrieve tweets which contain relevant keyword of "FIFA World Cup 2022" daily by using Twitter API, and analyze Sentiment score with python
 - Change the analyzed period to "Week", "Month", "Year" and show it on a chart dinamically<br>
     retrive the specific data from DB responding to the request from front end and show them on front end with Javascript
 - Show modal to describe the detail of each of the days<br>